OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 ---
-title: Introducing Google Cloud support in Octopus
+title: Introducing Google Cloud Platform support in Octopus
-description: Learn how Octopus supports your deployments to Google Cloud and provide feedback on our GCP features.
+description: Learn how Octopus supports your deployments to Google Cloud Platform and provide feedback on our GCP features.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2021-09-28-1400